heroual/soustech/public/images/README.md

-# Images Directory for SoussTech Website
+# Images Directory for SajiTech Website

-This directory is designed to contain high-quality images that will enhance the visual appeal and professional look of the SoussTech website.
+This directory is designed to contain high-quality images that will enhance the visual appeal and professional look of the SajiTech website.

 ## Recommended Images to Add